-A coupé reworking of the new XC40 P8 Recharge, the C40 is the Swedish manufacturer's first exclusively electric model.
+Order books are now open for the coupé reworking of the new XC40 P8 Recharge, which becomes the Swedish manufacturer's first exclusively electric model.
 Prices start from £57,400 and customers can place orders online only.

 “We call it the future of Volvo,” said Lex Kerssemakers, Volvo’s head of global commercial operations.
 “It's our first ever electric-only model and represents a significant step in our plan to move online for the benefit of consumer convenience.
 It is, in short, a completely new take on a Volvo.”